 I find a bald eagle parent across the water, perched on a rock.
 He returns to the nest, then comes back again.
 There’s a rush of emotions that comes with watching.
 As the bald eagle parent leaves the nesting tree and flies low over the beach, the purple martin pair chatters loudly, perhaps agitated, and fly in circles, swooping and diving.
 Is this to distract a predator from their nest or to warn their young?
 I don’t know, but it seems somehow connected.
 Black Oystercatchers chitter and fly away in a tight group and ravens squawk and dive-bomb the eagle as soon as it perches atop a tree.

 Its funny to think all of this happens within a mere few moments as one bird flies out to fish.
-Does anyone else take notice or is I am watching my own private nature documentary?
+Does anyone else take notice or I am watching my own private nature documentary?
 I want all of them and their young to survive; I can’t possibly pick sides.
-They each have a value and a purpose in the balance of nature.
+They each have a value and a purpose in the balance of nature, predator and prey.

 In the quiet morning, with just the gentle swish of waves and the sound of the birds, the serenity is contagious.
 In between, the moments of action are exciting.
 Sometimes, I wish these moments could last forever.